Manoj Kuroor

-Manoj Kuroor (Malayalam മനോജ് കുറൂർ; born 31 May 1971) is an Indian poet and lyricist who writes in Malayalam.
+Manoj Kuroor (born 31 May 1971) is an Indian poet, novelist and lyricist who writes in Malayalam.

 Personal life

 Manoj Kuroor was born at Kottayam, to chenda exponent Kuroor Cheriya Vasudevan Namboothiri and Sreedevi Andarjanam.
 He is the grandson of Kathakali artist Kuroor Vasudevan Namboothiri.
 Manoj learnt Thayambaka and Kathakali melam from his father and then from Aayamkudi Kuttappa Marar.
 Manoj has been playing chenda for Kathakali since 1989.

 Manoj studied at Baselius College, Kottayam, St. Berchmans College, Changanassery and then at School of Letters, Kottayam.
 From School of Letters, Manoj obtained M.Phil for his research on rhythm structures in Kunchan Nambiar's Harineeswayamvaram Thullal.
 He was awarded doctorate by the same institution for his research on folk rhythms in modern Malayalam poetry.

 He joined N. S. S. College, Pandalam as Malayalam lecturer in 1997.
 He is currently Associate Professor in the Malayalam department at NSS Hindu College, Changanassery.
 He is married to N. Sandhyadevi and they have a daughter and a son.